lukasgary03/f9t-device-testing/README.md

 Additional notes:
 add your actual dir you want file to be stored in to line 156 on the key.py before running for the first time
+make sure that you change the ip address in key.py to what your keysight device ip is